Buy and assign to

 via email link

 Who is the course for?

-This eLearning course is aimed at individuals required to work on tasks that are controlled using a risk assessment process, or who are involved in risk-assessing tasks.
+This Task Risk Assessment Training course is aimed at individuals required to work on tasks that are controlled using a risk assessment process, or who are involved in risk-assessing tasks.
 The course is also suitable for those who need an overview of the process.

 Is previous experience required?

 You do not need prior knowledge or experience to complete this course as it is aimed at people new to task risk assessment.

 Risk-assessing tasks enables you to put controls in place to reduce the risk and help prevent incidents and injuries.
 This course introduces task risk assessment and provides an overview of the process.

 The knowledge gained in this course will help you understand the need to assess tasks and spot hazards so that they can be prevented.
 It will identify your responsibilities and allow you to work safely.

 How will the course benefit my company?